Quantumrunner/Valkyrie-Auto-Translator/docs/Readme.md

 # Run modes
 You can run the application with different run modes:
-1. You can decide if you want to use AI translation features (Azure or DeepL => useLlmApi = true).
+1. You can decide if you want to use AI translation features (DeepL => useLlmApi = true).
 2. Optionally you can run additional AI large language model logic (e.g. DeepSeck, useLlmApi = true).
 3. Even when both modes are set to false you can run a dry run that will apply fixes to the localization file:
    1. Replace double quotes with correct quotes of the target language (e.g. "Quote text" becomes „Quote text“ in german).